 New addition to downtown Niteroi’s urban scenery

 Marcio Cardoso getting the first Brazilian crossing of Niteroi’s new urban highline

 Ezequiel Ruete taking in the noisy exposure of the urban setting

 Improvised and creative rigging in the urban environment

 Return to Tartaruga: The crew returned to walk Tartaruga Sinistra and we proudly established the first 3 walks of this 47 meter long beast.
 Many of the local Brazilians gave their best to it and will be returning soon with vengeance in mind.

 Scott Rogers getting his send on the longest highline in Brazil, weighing in at 47 meters long and very exposed.

 Allan Pinheiro walking amongst the clouds

 Week three in Brazil is coming to an end and the Moab Monkeys met up with “Lucky” Luke Chappell and some other Brazilian BASE jumpers to explore the urban jungle of Rio de Janeiro.
 This week’s episode includes some building BASE jumping adventures and new highlines above downtown Niteroi.
 The buildings will go unnamed, as frankly we don’t even know what they’re called.
-The two highlines shown include the “Sweat Shop” at 17m, established by Allan Pinheiro a few years ago, and “Sol Opressor” which is a new line in the 45-50m range.
+The two highlines shown include the “Sweat Shop,” 17m long (established by Allan Pinheiro), and “Sol Opressor,” which is a new line we created in the 45-50m range.
 Enjoy this week’s episode and keep your eyes out for more.
 The Monkeys have one more week in Brazil and we’re preparing for our biggest project yet!